Guruji25/Amazon_web_scraper/README.md

 # Amazon_web_scraper
-A scraper for Amazon orders built with Playwright
+A data scraper for Amazon orders built using Playwright

+# Installation

+Install the node packages

+> npm i

+# to run the project

+> npm start

+# Arguments to be filled

+> Enter amazon account username/email.
+> Enter password for the respective account.

+- - Thank you - -